qweasgg/Are-u-Hungry---Lab-1---Variant-2/README.md

 ## Contribution

 - Yang Ao (1031901332@qq.com) -- half work.
+- Ying Yi (1812742922@qq.com) -- half work.

 ## Changelog

+- 17.04.2024 - 1
+  Implement other functions of dynamic arrays, such as reversing arrays, filtering data, map structure.

 - 16.04.2024 - 0
   Initial implementation and test if the size of array is mutable.